Weebly Reviews& Product Details

-If your site has multiple pages, you can manage them on Weebly from the sidebar via the “Pages” menu option.
+You can manage your site on Weebly from the sidebar via the “Pages” menu option if your site has multiple pages.
 Importantly, you can manage pages while keeping the preview page open.
 Tools available for managing pages include deciding what type of page you want to create (external, store, blog, or standard).
 In addition, you can click elements on the site to head to the area you want to see, a UI feature that is much better than similar tools on Wix and Squarespace.

 Weebly also has one glaring usability omission that we cannot ignore.
 There is no global Undo function on the site editor.
 Essentially this means while you can undo a single element, such as a text error, you cannot delete wider mistakes in batches.
 However, Wix, Squarespace, and Duda provide an undo button that functions for everything in the editor.

 While you can add images to your site on Weebly, it is an exercise in frustration.
 That’s because there is no native media database.
 In addition, Weebly will not store your images, so if you want to re-use a photo, you must re-upload it.
-For a platform that thrives on saving users time, this seems to contradict the whole concept.
+This seems to contradict the whole concept of a platform that thrives on saving users time.

 Once you have an image on Weebly, the platform provides a fine photo editor.
-You can toggle settings such as color saturation, brightness and apply filters like on Instagram.
+You can toggle settings such as color saturation and brightness and apply filters like on Instagram.
 Other image editing abilities include text inclusion, focus effects, and more.

 Blogging and Publishing

-Once you have a Weebly site up and running, you will want to add content frequently.
+Once a Weebly site is up and running, you will want to add content frequently.
 Whether you are blogging or simply publishing site content focused on your business, Weebly makes it easy.
-Like WordPress, the service offers a “New Post” button on the bottom of all pages on a Blog site.
+Like WordPress, the service offers a “New Post” button at the bottom of all pages on a Blog site.

 If you are trying to make money from your site, Weebly provides one of the best eCommerce options.
 You can chalk up Weebly’s prowess in this area to its affiliation with the parent company and eCommerce juggernaut Square.
 By tapping into Store Mode on Weebly, you can create eCommerce-focused sites.

 Elements include sale prices, invoices, shopping carts, coupons, and digital downloads.
 This is an improvement on rivals like Wix, which only allow digital goods to be sold through third parties.
 Also available on Weebly is the direct integration of AdSense ads on your website.
-Finally, we like the ability to leverage the newsletter email feature to have direct access to customers.
+Finally, we like the ability to leverage the newsletter email feature to directly access customers.

-Understanding how your site is performing is one of the key principles of online success.
+Understanding your site’s performance is one of the key principles of online success.
 Weebly provides a good selection of analytics and activity stats, even some for free version users (Rivals like Wix, Virb, and Squarespace do not offer this for free).
-Weebly is also unique in the fact it allows you to host your site away from the platform.
+Weebly is also unique because it allows you to host your site away from the platform.

 You can download your site as a ZIP file and send it to other web hosting services.
-It is worth noting you may lose some features, such as storefronts, but it is still a tool that other website builders do not offer.
+You may lose some features, such as storefronts, but it is still a tool that other website builders do not offer.

 Weebly scores well in terms of connections with other applications for third parties.
 In fact, with over 300 widgets available in the App Center, you can add a lot of power to your site through integrations.
-Some of these add-ins are paid, while many are free, depending on the third-party service you are tapping into.
+Some of these add-ins are paid, while others are free, depending on the third-party service you tap into.